 Within the majestic Zagros mountain ranges lives a group of authentic people who are nomads of Iran.
-They have always been in mountains like their ancestors and for the mountains are sacred.
+They have always been in the mountains like their ancestors, for the mountains are sacred.
 During the first week, we join these indigenous people of Iran to accompany them in their seasonal transhumance.
-We then join the classic route to visit some main cultural centers.
-This tour combines the less-travelled roads with the most popular route in Iran which makes it a perfect two-week adventure.
+We then join the classic route to visit some of the main cultural centers.
+This tour combines the less-traveled roads with the most popular route in Iran which makes it a perfect two-week adventure.

 Day 1: Fly Ahvaz / Arrive Shushtar

 Day 6: Sar Agha Seyed Village / Chelgard / Koohrang

 Day 9: Varzaneh Desert